 For as intuitive and productive shopping on Bandcamp is, it also can take a second to really get the hang of the platform as the more you know about your own taste, the less energy is required as you'll be able to browse by genre, label, name, or keyword.
 But, the more you artists, labels, and users you begin to follow, the more time you will spend going through the many emails you'll likely get.
 Here are the three key steps to getting the most out of being a Bandcamp member.

-1. What the Friday specialized playlist is to Spotify users, the daily Bandcamp newsletter letting you know what all the people you follow that day purchased.
+1. What the Friday specialized playlist is to Spotify users, the daily Bandcamp newsletter is to actually democratizing the way we learn about new music.
+Plus, you get to learn what all the people you follow purchased.
 In general, following people is a great way to get a jumpstart in your browsing.
 Why?
 While the platform does give you the option to make certain purchases private--a feature that's a hit amongst DJ friends--generally speaking, anyone can look at what others have purchased.
 And Bandcamp does every user the big favor of delivering an email at most once a day that shows all the albums and songs bought by those you follow, which can include friends, music critics, writers, and musicians you like or whose taste your trust.

 2. In addition to following other users, it is wise to follow every label and artist whom you want to be updated about as soon as they have a new record dropping.
 Of course, we're talking about upwards of a couple dozen emails per day depending on how many labels and musicians you follow.
 To keep track of your Bandcamp emails, create a folder in Gmail that can funnel all those emails to a designated folder inyour email.